Cash Advance Apps

 Scam reports

-Even though Gerald is a legit company, we found 60+ reviews published recently describing the service as scammy (for context, this is out of hundreds we analyzed).
-About 45 users explicitly call the service a “scam”, “fraud”, or “rip-off”, while many others describe being forced to make unwanted purchases before accessing their cash advance.
+Even though Gerald is a legit company, we found over 60 recent reviews describing the service as scammy (out of hundreds analyzed).
+About 50 explicitly call the app a “scam”, “fraud”, or “rip-off,” while others mention deceptive practices that made them feel misled.

-The overarching theme is that people feel tricked or financially harmed, often pointing to hidden fees, unwanted purchases, and an inability to reach customer service.
+The overarching theme is that people feel tricked or financially harmed, pointing to bait-and-switch tactics, hidden costs, and unfulfilled promises of cash advances.

 App reviews talking about Scam:

-"...they make you spend half of it on their app in a credit store..."
+"...they make you spend almost half of it on their “cornerstone shop” in order to get the rest of the advance..."